 "Ultimately, it is up to the consumer to make sure the people they hire (whether veterinarian or not) are qualified to do what they say they're going to do," explained Dr. Easley.
 "But be safe - always be sure to ask for some sort of credentials, and there needs to be accountability for the quality of work performed."

-Jack Easley, DVM, MS is [no-glossary]founder[/no-glossary] of Easley Equine Dentistry in Shelbyville, KY, and is also a member of the American Association of Equine Practitioners (AAEP) Dentistry Committee.
+Jack Easley, DVM, MS is founder of Easley Equine Dentistry in Shelbyville, KY, and is also a member of the American Association of Equine Practitioners (AAEP) Dentistry Committee.